kellywongs/composing/README.md

 ***First violinists:*** First violinists often fall into two physical archetypes, both of which seem so well-suited to the instrument that it may as well be destiny.

-*Archetype the first:* spindly and long, enamored with dank memes, an Android user; they’re relaxed until they’re not, after which they’re stormy and melodramatic like a Beethoven middle movement incarnate.[^beethoven6] Whether they’re comfortable discussing their chair placement varies wildly on a day-to-day basis, but as with most first violinists, it’s best to leave this question a wide berth.
+*Archetype the first:* spindly and long, enamored with dank memes, an Android user; they’re relaxed until they’re not, after which they’re stormy and melodramatic like a Beethoven middle movement incarnate ([Beethoven: Symphony No. 6, 'Pastorale,'](https://youtu.be/fRg0K5rgXog?t=1872) IV: Allegro -- Sturm).[^beethoven6] Whether they’re comfortable discussing their chair placement varies wildly on a day-to-day basis, but as with most first violinists, it’s best to leave this question a wide berth.
 These are more common in the chamber music arena than the second type, which can more easily be found in the symphony orchestra,

 *The second type* of first violinist is small enough to bunch up their legs when they play.
 They’re easily angered and are invariably in a higher math class than you.
 (This kind has an iPhone and an infrequently-updated Snapchat account.)
 They’re into memes, too, but they’re of the purer variety—they are, after all, cat people.
 This type is the kind to drink three espresso shots as part of their morning routine, and then show up at rehearsal buzzing with frenetic energy.